-Legend has it that Diwali was first celebrated to mark Lord Ram’s return to Ayodhya after spending years in exile.
-Fast-forward a few centuries to today, and Diwali has become that time of the year when the entire family unites together to celebrate with prayers and lights.
-For those who are looking to make use of the long Diwali weekend to travel,here are a few suggestions:
+Legend has it that Diwali was first celebrated to mark Lord Rama’s return to Ayodhya after spending 14 years in exile.
+Fast-forward a few centuries to today, and Diwali has become that time of the year when the entire family gets together to celebrate with prayers, lights and, of course, food.
+For those who are looking to celebrate the festival in a way different than usual,here are a few suggestions:

 Varanasi witnesses true-blue Diwali celebrations, with millions of lights and millions of people.
-Begin your day with the Ganga Snan (bath in the Ganga) ritual, followed by exploring the bustling street markets selling Diwali sweets and brightly coloured clothes.
-On a boat ride at sunset, soak in the sight of the lamps by the shore as they slowly illuminate the dark, and the spiritual aura lent by the chants and recitals on the riverside.
-The festivities culminate in loud and colorful firecrackers being set off in every little lane of the city.
+Begin your day with the Ganga Snan (a bath in the Ganges) ritual, followed by exploring the bustling street markets selling sweets and brightly coloured clothes.
+On a boat ride at sunset, soak in the sight of lamps by the shore and the spiritual aura lent by chants and recitals on the riverside.
+The festivities culminate in loud and colourful firecrackers being set off in every little lane of the city.
 Stay a week longer to witness the even more festive Dev Deepavali, ‘the Diwali of Gods’, celebrated as part of the Ganga Mahotsav festival to showcase Varanasi’s cultural heritage.

 For a quiet Diwali, away from street fairs and firecrackers, visit Purushwadi, a small village located on a hill along the Mumbai-Nashik highway.
 Families in this little hamlet light a bonfire on Diwali night and cook local food, while children move from door to door, singing traditional songs, inviting each household to pour oil into their oil lamps, mounted atop a handmade bundle of sticks.
 Immerse in village life by helping the local women make Rangolis (intricate design made on the floors and courtyards of houses using coloured powder), assisting in the rice harvest, going for a dip in the river, chopping wood for the bonfire, and toasting your own barbeque dinner on the bonfire.